How to Save 10000 in a Year

 Need more tips on negotiating a pay raise?
 Check out these strategies for getting a raise from Indeed.

-If you’re paid by the hour instead of a salary, you could make more money to save $10000 in a year by working more.
+If you’re paid by the hour instead of a salary, you could make more money toward your how to save 10000 in a year goal by working more.

 Whether this is feasible can depend on whether your schedule allows you to work more and whether your employer has extra hours on the payroll.